dzejpi/godot-4-3d-base-project/README.md

 ## Scripts

-Scripts are separated in their separate `scripts` folder.
+Scripts are separated from scenes in the `scripts` folder.
 Apart from `buttons` folder, they generally follow the same structure as their scene counterparts, so, there is not much to describe here.

 ## Assets